seldomU/relationsinspector/Docs/Tasks.md

 	- high level: ShowObjectName()	// use this to draw the name of the object
 	- mid level: ShowContent(GUIContent)	// use this if you want a standard box/circle with your custom content
 	- low level: Rect Draw()				// use this if you want to draw a custom widget with your custom content
+   - how to set targets and backend (from within a backend)
    - multiple relation types
     - indicating the hierarchy depth?
     - override DefaultBackend.GetRelatedEntities if you only need one kind of relation